 By default, we place the top button such that its center is 2 7/8″ below the bottom of the collar band.

 Spacing Between 2nd, 3rd, 4th, etc. Buttons

-The 2nd, 3rd, 4th, etc buttons are spaced either 3 1/8″ or 3 3/8″ (center to center) apart.
-The choice of 3 1/8″ or 3 3/8″ is determined by our system based on the shirt length and button placement selected.
-By adjusting the spacing between the buttons slightly we’re able to better optimize the position of the bottom button on the shirt and avoid the bottom button being too close or too far away from the bottom of the shirt tail.
+By adjusting the spacing between the buttons slightly we’re able to better optimize the position of the bottom button on the shirt relative to the shirt tail (‘Bottom Distance’) and avoid it being too close or too far away from the end of the shirt.

 Top Button Placement Options

 We offer four different options: “Raised 1”, “Raised 1/2”, “Standard”, “Lowered 1/2”.